General E-Government and E-Governance Track

 This track invites papers that can advance theoretical, practical and policy questions on those issues.
 Papers are expected to address the topics including but not limited to:

-- Federated Learning and Edge AI in the public sector
+- AI applications in the public sector

-- AI-enabled smart cities and IoT applications
+- AI-enabled smart cities

 - AI in government and discriminatory bias

 - Co-creation via AI and big data analytics